AmariahAK/wisdom-drop/README.md

 # Motivation / Faith Wisdom of the Day (November 18 2025)
 > “What you’re walking toward matters more than what you’re walking out of.”
 > — Unknown

+# Faith / Guidance Wisdom of the Day (November 19 2025)
+> “Where God guides, He provides.”
+> — Isaiah principle (commonly referenced in faith teachings)